tristanls-tbp/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 The environment interface is basically the API between the environment and the model.
 Its job is to sample from the environment and return observations to the model (+initialize and reset the environment).
 Note that the next observation is decided by the last action, and the actions are selected by a `motor_system`.
 This motor system is shared by reference with the model.
 By changing the actions, the **model** controls what it observes next, just as you would expect from a sensorimotor system.

 Now, finally answering our question of what happens in an episode, notice that our config uses a special type of environment interface: `EnvironmentInterfacePerObject` (note that this is a subclass of `EnvironmentInterface` which is kept as general as possible to allow for flexible subclass customization).
 As indicated in the docstring, this environment interface has a list of objects, and at the beginning / end of an episode, it removes the current object from the environment, increments a (cyclical) counter that determines which object is next, and places the new object in the environment.
-The arguments to `EnvironmentInterfacePerObject` determine which objects are added to the environment and in what pose. **In our config, we use a single list with one YCB object**.
-As shown by this line `train_env_interface_args=get_env_interface_per_object_by_idx(start=0, stop=1),`
+The arguments to `EnvironmentInterfacePerObject` determine which objects are added to the environment and in what pose. **In our config, we use a single list with one YCB object, a mug.**

 ## Final Notes on the Model

 To wrap up this tutorial, we'll cover a few more details of the model.
 Recall that `sm_to_agent_dict` assigns each SM to a moveable part (i.e. an "agent").
 The action space for each moveable part is in turn defined in the `motor_system_config` part of the model config.
 Once an action is executed, the agent moves, and each sensor attached to that agent (here just a single RGBD sensor) receives an observation.
-Just as `sm_to_agent_dict` specifies which sensors are attached to which agents, in `src/tbp/monty/frameworks/config_utils/config_args` the `MontyConfig` field `sm_to_lm_matrix` specifies for each LM which SMs it will receive observations from.
+Just as `sm_to_agent_dict` specifies which sensors are attached to which agents, in `/experiment/config/monty/patch_and_view` the field `sm_to_lm_matrix` specifies for each LM which SMs it will receive observations from.
 Thus, observations flow from agents to sensors (SMs), and from SMs to LMs, where all actual modeling takes place in the LM.
-Near the end of `model.step` (remember, this can be either `matching_step` or `exploratory_step`), the model calls `decide_location_for_movement` which selects actions and closes the loop between the model and the environment.
-Finally, at the end of each epoch, we save a model in a directory specified by the `ExperimentArgs` field of the model config.
+Near the end of `model.step` (remember, this can be either `matching_step` or `exploratory_step`), the model selects actions and closes the loop between the model and the environment.
+Finally, at the end of each epoch, we save a model in a directory specified by the `config.logging.output_dir` configuration field (pre-defined in `/experiment/config/logging/defaults` in our config).

 # Summary